JeNeSuisPasDave/MarkdownTools/README.md

 # MarkdownTools

 MarkdownTools is a collection of command line utilities for processing Markdown text files.
-At the moment the collection includes only one utility: *mdmerge*.
+At the moment the collection includes only one utility: **mdmerge**.
 Over time additional utilities will be added to support Markdown workflows.

+Current stable version is 1.0.
+See the *Installation* section below for guidance.

 ## mdmerge

 mdmerge is a command line utility that produces a single Markdown document by merging a set of Markdown documents.
-The merge can be accomplished by expanding *include* specifications found in the input files, by concatenating a list of files found in an index file, or both.
+The merge can be accomplished by expanding *include specifications* found in the input files, by concatenating a list of files found in an index file, or both.

 ### Synergy with Marked

 Brett Terpstra's [Marked 2][] application is a GUI product that runs on OS X; it watches Markdown text files and displays the formatted output; it has extensive support for multi-file Markdown documents. *Marked* is my tool of choice for viewing formatted Markdown.
 I use it whenever I'm creating or reviewing Markdown content on my OS X machine.
-The invaluable multi-file document support in *Marked* is what drove me to create *mdmerge*.
+The invaluable multi-file document support in *Marked* is what drove me to create **mdmerge**.

 [Marked 2]: http://marked2app.com

-*mdmerge* brings that same multi-file Markdown document processing to the command line.
+**mdmerge** brings that same multi-file Markdown document processing to the command line.
 It is useful in any automated scripting environment where Markdown is processed.
 For example, I use it in automated build scripts (e.g., using gmake or Grunt) to produce documentation for the software I'm building.
 It is cross-platform; you can pre-process the Markdown files on any common OS that has a recent version of Python.

 ### Markdown and include file syntax support